 Our international divorce lawyers are able to deal with any case that contains an international aspect, whether Europe or further afield.
 We can issue proceedings in this country so long as the Family Court has jurisdiction to deal with the matter.
 David Josiah-Lake is also a member of the New York (US) State Bar.

-We, at Josiah-Lake Gardiner, will guide you through the process of your international divorce/dissolution, explaining the procedure and possible outcomes.
+At Josiah-Lake Gardiner, our expert international divorce solicitors will guide you through the process of your divorce, explaining the procedure and possible outcomes.

 Our experienced team of international divorce solicitors will always endeavour to minimise the emotional distress of divorce on all members of the family and will always keep you updated at every stage of the process.
 To understand how Josiah-Lake Gardiner can help you, please contact our international divorce lawyers today on 020 3709 8975 or complete the online enquiry form.